W. E. Johns: Military career and the First World War

-In 1913, while living in Swaffham, and working as a sanitary inspector, Johns enlisted in the Territorial Army as a trooper in the King's Own Royal Regiment (Norfolk Yeomanry).
-The regiment was mobilised in August 1914, and was sent overseas in September 1915, embarking on RMS Olympic.
-The Norfolk Yeomanry fought (as infantry) at Gallipoli until December when they were withdrawn to Egypt.
-In September 1916, Johns transferred to the Machine Gun Corps.
+In 1913, while living in Swaffham and working as a sanitary inspector, Johns enlisted in the Territorial Army as a trooper in the King's Own Royal Regiment (Norfolk Yeomanry).
+The regiment was mobilised in August 1914 and sent overseas in September 1915, embarking on RMS Olympic.
+The Norfolk Yeomanry fought (as infantry) at Gallipoli until December, when they were withdrawn to Egypt.
+In September 1916 Johns transferred to the Machine Gun Corps.
 While serving on the Macedonian front in Greece he was hospitalised with malaria.
-After recovering, he was commissioned into the Royal Flying Corps (RFC) in September 1917 as a temporary second lieutenant and posted back to England for flight training.
+After recovering he was commissioned into the Royal Flying Corps (RFC) in September 1917 as a temporary second lieutenant and posted back to England for flight training.

 Johns undertook his initial flying training at the short-lived airfield at Coley Park in Reading, flying the Farman MF.11 Shorthorn aircraft.
-He was then posted to No.25 Flying Training School at Thetford in Norfolk, closer to where his wife Maude and son Jack were living.
+He was then posted to No. 25 Flying Training School at Thetford, in Norfolk, closer to where his wife, Maude, and son, Jack, were living.

-On 1 April 1918, Johns was appointed flying instructor at Marske Aerodrome in Yorkshire.
+On 1 April 1918 Johns was appointed flying instructor at Marske Aerodrome in Yorkshire.
 The aircraft of the time were very unreliable and he wrote off three planes in three days through engine failure – crashing into the sea, then the sand, and then through a fellow officer's back door.
-Later, he was caught in fog over the Tees, missed Hartlepool and narrowly escaped flying into a cliff.
-Shooting one's own propeller off with a forward-mounted machine-gun with malfunctioning synchronisation was a fairly common accident, and it happened to Johns twice.
-The commanding officer at Marske was a Major Champion, known as 'Gimlet', a name used later by Johns for the hero of a series of stories.
+Later he was caught in fog over the Tees, missed Hartlepool and narrowly escaped flying into a cliff.
+Shooting one's own propeller off with a forward-mounted machine-gun with malfunctioning synchronisation was a fairly common accident and it happened to Johns twice.
+The commanding officer at Marske was a Major Champion, known as "Gimlet", a name used later by Johns for the hero of a series of stories.